Data Mapping

 .
 Note that not all ADO.NET providers support these types.

-Be sure to use a nullable type for nullable fields.
-Mapping a null field to a non-nullable value type like double
+Be sure to use a nullable type for if the field value could be null.
+Mapping a null field value to a non-nullable value type like double

 will result in an InvalidOperationException